Leakage-Robust Bayesian Persuasion: Discussion and Open Problems

+\paragraph{The computational aspect.} As shown in~\eqref{eq:lp-persuasive}, $\OPTpersuasive_k$ can be found by solving an LP with $O(2^n)$ variables and $n^{O(k)}$ constraints.
 In contrast, given a distribution $\cG$ over leakage patterns, finding $\OPTexpected(\cG)$ appears to be much harder.
-For simplicity, we assume that the signal space is still of size $2$, so that $(\bmuzero, \bmuone)$ is still $O(2^n)$-dimensional.
+For simplicity, we assume a size-$2$ signal space, so that $(\bmuzero, \bmuone)$ is still $O(2^n)$-dimensional.
 However, the expected downstream utility achieved by $(\bmuzero, \bmuone)$ is no longer linear: it depends on the receivers' best responses to the signals, which, by \Cref{eq:br-leakage}, is the indicator of a linear inequality in $(\bmuzero, \bmuone)$.
 This makes the optimization problem extremely discontinuous.
 Note that the optimization does become linear once we enumerate the best responses of the receivers under every realization of the signals and leakage patterns, and enforce these responses via linear constraints.
-However, in principle, there are at least $(2^n)^{2^n} = 2^{\Omega(2^n)}$ different possible combinations, leading to a doubly-exponential runtime.
-Even improving this runtime to $2^{O(n)}$ would require a significant reduction of the search space, e.g., via a better understanding of the optimization landscape.
+However, there are $(2^n)^{2^n} = 2^{\Omega(2^n)}$ different possible combinations.
+Improving this runtime to $2^{O(n)}$ would require a significant reduction of the search space, e.g., via a better understanding of the optimization landscape.

-\paragraph{Direct vs indirect schemes.} This work focuses on \emph{direct} signaling schemes, where the signal space coincides with the action space, so that the signals can be naturally interpreted as the actions that the sender recommends the receivers to take.
-When leakages are absent (i.e., in the private Bayesian persuasion setup of~\cite{AB19}), restriction to direct signaling schemes is without loss of generality due to the revelation principle.
-Perhaps surprisingly, in \Cref{sec:direct-vs-indirect}, we provide evidence suggesting that there is \emph{no} analogue of the revelation principle when the expected downstream utility robustness is concerned.
-In particular, we give a small instance---with $n = 3$ receivers and a deterministic leakage pattern---on which a signaling scheme with a size-$3$ signal space achieves a strictly higher utility than any two-signal scheme does.